soma-space/files/guides/arcanine/Creating a register page.md

 In built PHP server does not work on public networks https://www.php.net/manual/en/features.commandline.webserver.php

 Maybe need to cave in and do `choco install xampp-81`

+---

+It's very tempting to just make a clojure .exe file and provide source code